DavidTorbics20/TanksGame/README.md

 ## __11.03.2022 - Local Game -__

 I started working on the local game.
-When the player joins on the "Local Game" button in the main menu he/she will be sent to the LocalGame scene.
+When the player joins on the "Local Game" button in the main menu he/she will be sent to the LocalGameLobby scene.
 Then a table will show up in which the last 10 or so game will be displayed with the players that played that game and their points.
 Below that two input fields for the player names and a Next button.
 The Next button leads to the actual game.
 The same maze that was already mentioned before will be generated here as well.

-### __Pregame Menu__
+### 12.03.2022 __Pregame Menu__

 The first canvas the player sees is the PreGameCanvas that holds the score table ans is responsible for the player name input.
 The name can not be longer than 10 characters.